The Bones of Avalon: Historical inaccuracies

 Phil Rickman admits in the book's Notes and Credits that according to contemporary records Joan Tyrre lived in Taunton.

 Reception

 The novel received mixed reviews.
 Jennifer Monahan Winberry considered Rickman's tale enjoyable for connoisseurs of the Arthurian legend but also for aficionados of the Elizabethan era.
 Margaret Donsbach wrote the plot progressed "slow-moving at times" but a readership "interested in the Renaissance approach to science and the occult" would appreciate the novel as "an authentic, insightful portrayal of the period".
-Amanda Gillies praised Rickman for his diligent research and recommended his novel strongly for readers who relish historical crime stories.
+Amanda Gillies praised Rickman for his diligent research and strongly recommended his novel for readers who relish historical crime stories.
 Kirkus Reviews published a similar opinion and judged Rickman had described historical persons "with admirable scholarship and verve".
 Publishers Weekly reviewer on the other hand complained Rickman's novel wouldn't "do justice to the intriguing Dee" and pointed out that Dee also was a mathematician.